carla-simulator/carla/Docs/ros_launchs.md

 ---
 ## carla_ros_bridge_with_example_ego_vehicle.launch

-Spawns an ego vehicle with sensors attached and starts communication between CARLA and ROS sharing current simulation state, sensor and ego vehicle data.
+Spawns an ego vehicle with sensors attached and starts communications between CARLA and ROS sharing current simulation state, sensor and ego vehicle data.
 The ego vehicle is set ready to be used in manual control.

 <!---NODE-->
 <h4 style="margin-bottom: 5px"> <u>carla_ros_bridge</u> <small><i>(Node)</i></small> </h4>
-This node is in charge of most of the communication between CARLA and ROS for both the current state of the simulation, traffic lights, vehicle controllers and sensor data.
+This node is in charge of most of the communications between CARLA and ROS for both the current state of the simulation, traffic lights, vehicle controllers and sensor data.
 <p style="margin-bottom:-5px"> <b>Subscribed to:</b> </p>

 * <font color="f8815c"><b>/carla/debug_marker</b></font> — [visualization_msgs.MarkerArray](http://docs.ros.org/melodic/api/visualization_msgs/html/msg/MarkerArray.html)